Concept: Attaching loads to rigging objects

 Hanging position objects have added benefits for attached lighting devices.
 The devices can be auto-numbered according to their hanging position, and instrument summaries and other reports can be created for each hanging position.

 When a load is attached, the Position field on the load's Object Info palette displays the Position Name of the associated rigging object.
-You can enter a different Position Name in the Position field, or delete it, to change the association.

 Working with schematic views